 Johanna Johansson on Using Customer-driven Content Marketing to Drive Business Growth

-In a conversation with Anirudh Singla, CEO of Pepper Content, Johanna Johansson, Senior Content Marketing Manager at Resource Guru shares insights into the importance of making customers the center of any content marketing strategy.
+In conversation with Anirudh Singla, CEO of Pepper Content, Johanna Johansson, Senior Content Marketing Manager at Resource Guru shares insights into the importance of making customers the center of any content marketing strategy.

 Here are some excerpts.